January 12, 1917

 August 25, 1917

-The 81st Division, the first operational unit on the installation, arrived.
+Brigadier General Charles H. Barth, commander of the 81st Division, arrived.
+Barth was Camp Jackson’s first commander.
+The 81st Division was the first operational unit on the installation.
 While at Camp Jackson, the 81st Division fashioned hand-made patches showing a wildcat (because their unit area was near Wildcat Creek on the installation) and attached them to their uniforms.
 General Pershing liked the idea and ordered all Army units to adopt shoulder sleeve insignia.

 November 1, 1917